-For those that are interested in becoming a criminal investigator, it is fully understand what the job entails.
+For those interested in becoming a criminal investigator, it is important to first understand what the job entails.
 Criminal investigators are typically called to the scene of a crime in order to process the evidence.
 It is important that the first person to a scene of the crime protect the evidence appropriately.
 This includes isolating and securing the scene and establishing a restricted perimeter.
 This is often done by using a tape or rope barrier to restrict access to the area.

 The majority of positions as a criminal investigator will require a person to have a four year science degree.
 There are a few positions available that require only a high school diploma or GED, but obtaining a college degree will increase a person’s chances of getting hired.